MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/teams-store-validation-guidelines.md

 * Shared meeting stage feature can only be launched through the Teams desktop app.
 However, the shared meeting stage consumption experience must be usable and not broken when viewed on mobile devices.

+> [!TIP]
+> You must declare `groupchat` as a scope under `configurableTabs` and `meetingDetailsTab`, or `meetingChatTab` and `meetingSidePanel` as a context property in the manifest to enable your app for meetings on Teams mobile.

-### Pre- and post-meeting experience
+### Pre and post meeting experience

-* Pre- and post-meeting screens must adhere to general tab design guidelines.
+* Pre and post meeting screens must adhere to general tab design guidelines.
 For more information, see [Teams design guidelines](~/tabs/design/tabs.md).
 * Tabs must not have horizontal scrolling.
 * Tabs should have an organized layout when displaying multiple items.
 For example, more than 10 polls or surveys, see [example layout](~/apps-in-teams-meetings/design/designing-apps-in-meetings.md#after-a-meeting).
 * Your app must notify users when the results of a survey or poll are exported by stating, **Results successfully downloaded**.